open/close all folders

 - Above the Influence: In the first film, Austin, for all his womanizing, turns down a kiss from Vanessa because she's drunk.

-- The Ace: He's a crack shot, a master martial artist, and saves the world for a day job.
+- The Ace: He's a crack shot, a master martial artist, and saving the world is his day job.

 - Berserk Button: Austin lost it when Dr. Evil killed Felicity.
 She got better, though.